espcarlo27-byte/jce-cyber-lab/simulations/SIM-001-Phishing-Email/steps.md

 ## 2. Prepare the Phishing Landing Page (Kali – 10.0.0.30)

-a.
-On your Kali VM, create a fake phishing webpage:
+A. On your Kali VM, create a fake phishing webpage:

 ```bash
 mkdir -p ~/sim001-phish